LeonisX/yoda-stories-translation-tool/documents/demo.md

 Yoda's hut.

-Removed all mini-quests and Bobba Fett.
+Removed all mini-quests and any mention of Boba Fett.

 izx4._unnamed2: 1 -> 0

 **Zone 596**: